^

 In humans, the metabolic processes of didanosine have been studied rather poorly.
 Based on experimental data, it is believed that in humans they are realized through the metabolism of internal purines.

-Application to persons with renal dysfunction.
+Use in persons with renal dysfunction.

-Use in people with hepatic dysfunction.
+Use in people with liver dysfunction.

 Dosing and administration

-• weight> 60 kg - 0.4 g, once a day;
+• weight >60 kg – 0.4 g, 1 time per day;

-• weight <60 kg - 0.25 g, once a day.
+• weight <60 kg – 0.25 g, 1 time per day.

-For adults with renal dysfunction, it is necessary to reduce the dosage or prolong the interval between Videx injections (taking into account the CC values).
+For adults with renal dysfunction, the dosage should be reduced or the interval between Videx administrations should be extended (taking into account the CC values).

-• the CC level is> 60 ml per minute / 1.73 m2 - 0.4 g per day;
+• the level of CC is >60 ml per minute/1.73 m2 – 0.4 g per day;

-• in the range of 30-59 ml per minute / 1.73 m2 - 0.25 g per day;
+• in the range of 30-59 ml per minute/1.73 m2 – 0.25 g per day;

-• within 10-29 ml per minute / 1.73 m2 - use a different form of medication.
+• within 10-29 ml per minute/1.73 m2 – a different form of drug release is used.

-• With a weight <60 kg:
+• Weight <60 kg:

-• CC values are> 60 ml per minute / 1.73 m2 - 0.25 g per day;
+• CC values are >60 ml per minute/1.73 m2 – 0.25 g per day;

-Aged people.
+Elderly people.

-Individuals with hepatic dysfunction.
+Persons with liver dysfunction.

 • Application for children